Preparis: Geography

 A rock, 12 m high, 3 km to the south.

 Flora and fauna

 The island is covered with low trees and bush.
 It has extensive flora coverage and area remains largely uncleared.

 Administration

-The island is subject to the Cocokyun township of Myanmar, along the Coco Islands.
+The island is subject to the Cocokyun township of Myanmar, along with the Coco Islands.

 Demographics

 The island has about 50 inhabitants who engage in very small scale farming and fishing, mainly for the local consumption; part of a military unit that inhabits remote border outposts.

 Transportation

 Several beaches can cater for small supply craft.
 A small helipad serves the settlement.